The best restaurants in Bath are always the ones we return to time and time again. But which eateries actually make the top 10 list?

 The Thai Balcony – Seven Dials

-Situated upstairs, looking out over the beautiful Monmouth Street area, Thai Balcony restaurant works well in the winter and even better in the summer when you can sit next to the balconies and enjoy a dinner almost alfresco.
-The restaurant is decked out in opulent style with lots of Gold and indoor fountains so you can get away with dressing up for a fun dinner.
+Situated upstairs looking out over the beautiful Monmouth Street area, Thai Balcony restaurant works well in both the winter, but even better in the summer when you can sit next to the balconies and enjoy a dinner almost alfresco.
+The restaurant is decked out in opulent style with lots of gold and indoor fountains so you can get away with dressing up for a fun dinner.

 Yen Sushi – Bartlett Street